FIRST-Tech-Challenge/FtcRobotController/README.md

 > [!Warning]
 > Before you pull changes from this template into a fork, ensure that the new changes would not break the current code.

-It is not recommended to push commits from the fork to the upstream.
+Do not push commits from the fork to the upstream.
 It is suggested to name the new repo in the format of"{starting year}-{ending year}{season name}."

 # Updating with FTC's FtcRobotController